digipost/juridisk/digipost-vilkaar-privat-engelsk.md

 public sector has an agreement, via separate functionality for this in Digipost.
 The stored data is then deleted.
 The User is personally responsible for making copies of all data that the User wishes to retain after the termination date.
-Norway Post reserves the right to retain the data necessary for following up the customer relationship.
+Posten Bring reserves the right to retain the data necessary for following up the customer relationship.

-If the User’s Digipost account has been inactive for more than 14 months, Norway Post can deactivate the option to send and receive messages if the account is still inactive 14 days after Norway Post has sent notification of deactivation.
+If the User’s Digipost account has been inactive for more than 14 months, Posten Bring can deactivate the option to send and receive messages if the account is still inactive 14 days after Posten Bring has sent notification of deactivation.

 If the User dies, the User’s Digipost account and stored data will be deleted 12 months after Posten was notified of the death.
 The person(s) with legal power to commit the User must contact Digipost to access the User’s Digipost account before deletion.
-Norway Post reserves the right to retain the data necessary for following up the customer relationship.
+Posten Bring reserves the right to retain the data necessary for following up the customer relationship.

 ## **16** JURISDICTION AND VENUE

 The contract is subject to and shall be interpreted according to Norwegian law.
-Attempts shall be made to settle disputes between Norway Post and the User amicably.
+Attempts shall be made to settle disputes between Posten Bring and the User amicably.
 If this is not possible, either party may bring the dispute before the ordinary courts in accordance with the rules of the Disputes Act regarding venue.